 Whangārei is the main centre.
 Much of Northland is isolated and rural, far from city life.
 Small townships have lively communities, with events such as surfing competitions and arts festivals.

-Farming, forestry and manufacturing are important, and the Marsden Point oil refinery near Whangārei produces most of New Zealand’s petrol.
+Farming, forestry and manufacturing are important, and the Marsden Point oil refinery near Whangārei produced most of New Zealand’s petrol until it was shut down in 2022.
 Tourism is a major industry.
 Every year thousands of visitors enjoy fishing, diving, nature walks, and other activities.